 Types of DDoS Attacks

 There are various types of DDoS attacks mentioned below:

-Volumetric Attacks are the most prevelant form of DDoS attacks.
-They use a botnet to overload the network or server with heavy traffic but exceeds the network’s capabilities of processing the traffic.
+- Volumetric Attacks: Volumetric Attacks are the most prevalent form of DDoS attacks.
+They use a botnet to overload the network or server with heavy traffic but exceed the network’s capabilities of processing the traffic.
 This attack overloads the target with huge amounts of junk data.
 This leads to the loss of network bandwidth and can lead to a complete denial of service.

-The cyber criminal exploits frangibilities in the datagram fragmentation process, in which IP datagrams are divided into smaller packets, transferred across a network, and then reassembled.
-In such attacks, fake data packets unable to be reassembled.
+- Fragmentation Attacks: The cybercriminal exploits frangibility in the datagram fragmentation process, in which IP datagrams are divided into smaller packets, transferred across a network, and then reassembled.
+In such attacks, fake data packets are unable to be reassembled.

 - Layer-3: Network layer – Attacks are known as Smurf Attacks, ICMP Floods, and IP/ICMP Fragmentation.